tyrodaunt/portfolio/README.md

 This is a fully responsive single-page personal portfolio built using HTML5, CSS3, and vanilla JavaScript.
 It demonstrates clean, semantic structure, a theme toggle feature, and multiple content sections aimed at presenting my professional profile.

-🚀 Live Demo

-👉 Click here to view the live site

 📁 Project Structure

 ├── index.html         # Main HTML document
 ├── style.css          # Stylesheet for layout, theme, responsiveness
 ├── main.js            # JavaScript for theme toggle and interactivity
-└── assets/            # Images, icons, fonts, etc.
+└── assets             # Images, icons, fonts, etc.

 🎨 Features
 	•	Responsive layout using pure CSS (no frameworks)